 Your Designs and Images Must be Great

 If your Instagram posts aren't designed well, people won't take you seriously.
 It must catch user attention and trigger emotion to get them excited.
-Since Instagram is an intensely visual platform, each of your images require a certain touch that you would find from a professional designer.
+Since Instagram is an intensely visual platform, each of your images requires a certain touch that you would find from a professional designer.
 Luckily you can use some tools we will outline below.

 Regardless of the tools used, each image must tell a story with its text and images.
 Strive to create a breathtaking visual with every post you share on Instagram and ask yourself what emotion it touches.
 Does this image bring out fear, pain, happiness, motivation, desire, pride or hope?

-Then think about where you can find stunning images that relate to your field, such as travel scenery, food dishes, fitness models or books.
+Then think about where you can find stunning images that relate to your fields, such as travel scenery, food dishes, fitness models or books.
 It all depends on the audience you're catering to, but it's also not a bad idea to mix in some plain color backgrounds to put all the focus on the text.